 Directed by LANISE ANTOINE SHELLEY

-Featuring Stephanie Berry, Jennifer Ehle, Mister Fitzgerald, Allen Gilmore, Jacqueline Nwabueze, Olivia Reis, AhDream Smith, and David Strathairn
+Featuring Stephanie Berry, Robert Cuccioli, Jennifer Ehle, Mister Fitzgerald, Allen Gilmore, Jacqueline Nwabueze, Olivia Reis and AhDream Smith

 Secret yearnings unleashed, ruinous deceits perpetrated, scandalous familial dysfunction displayed…isn’t it astonishing what loneliness can do to a person?
 Once a model mother and devoted wife, Phèdre finds her resolve destroyed as her desire for her maturing stepson becomes inescapable and all-consuming.

-Red Bull Theater is delighted to partner with the French Institute Alliance Française (FIAF) to present a staged reading of Jean Racine’s 17th-century tragedy with an exceptional cast led by Tony Award winner Jennifer Ehle and Emmy Award winner David Strathairn.
+Red Bull Theater is delighted to partner with the French Institute Alliance Française (FIAF) to present a staged reading of Jean Racine’s 17th-century tragedy with an exceptional cast led by Tony Award winner Jennifer Ehle.
 Join us in rediscovering this timeless classic of French theater in a new translation by Rob Melrose.

-This event will premiere live and in-person at FIAF Florence Gould Hall, NYC, on Monday, February 20, 2023.
-A recording will be available Tuesday, February 21 until Sunday, February 26 at 11:59 PM ET.
+This event premiered live and in-person at FIAF Florence Gould Hall, on Monday, February 20, 2023.
+A recording was available until Sunday, February 26, 2023.

 ABOUT THE PLAY